t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 Despise the need for security in the Internet is nothing new and multiple guidelines exist, the fact is that many IoT devices and systems are not fully secure.
 There are multiple reasons for this.
 For instance, some manufactures focus on delivering a product without paying enough attention to the delivered security level, lack of expertise or budget.
 This, however, poses a severe threat when such devices are deployed.
 The vast amount of devices and their inherent mobile nature also implies that an initially secure system can become insecure if a compromised device gains access to the system at some point of time.
 Even if all devices in a given environment are secure, it does not prevent external (passive) attacks originating due to insecure devices.

 Recently {{FCC}} the FCC has stated the need for higher regulation for IoT systems.
 In fact this might be a missing component, at least in Federal Information Systems (FIS).
 Today, security in US FIS is regulated according to Federal Information Security Management Act (FISMA).
 From this law, NIST derived a number of documents to establish how to categorize FIS and determine minimum security requirements (FIPS-PUB-199 and FIPS-PUB-200).
-Minimum security requirements for FIS are specified in NIST SP 800-53r4.
+Minimum security requirements for FIS are specified in NIST SP 800-53r4 {{NIST-FIS}}.
 However, it is very likely that existing regulations do not take into account the specific challenges of IoT devices and networks.

 Even if such a regulation is put in place, the question is how such a regulation can be applied in practice to non-federal deployments, such as industrial, homes, offices, or smart cites.
 Each of them exhibits unique features, involves very diverse types of users, has different operational requirements, and combines IoT devices from multiple manufacturers.
 Therefore future regulations should consider such diverse deployment scenarios.